Adroiti/docs-for-code-review-tools/RuboCop/Naming-VariableName.md

 ## Description

-This cop makes sure that all variables use the configured style for their names.
+This rule makes sure that all variables use the configured style for their names.

 ## Default configuration